SCIFIHISTORY.NET

 Director Julian Simpson has certainly made a mark in the realm of genre entertainment, helming the SciFi miniseries Superstorm and several episodes of Doctor Who.
 Simpson was born on this day in 1972.

 Early in the turn of the 21st century, the lovely Lara Cox went all prehistoric on us, joining Sir Arthur Conan Doyle's The Lost World in television syndication for a handful of episodes.
+You can also check out her talents in such entities of BeastMaster, Evil Never Dies (2003), Mermaids (2003), H2O: Just Add Water, Voodoo Lagoon (2006), and Drop Dead Weird.
 Cox was born on this day in 1978.

 Aboard Doctor Who's "The Woman Who Lived," Rufus Hound played the character named 'Sam Swift.'
+As far as work in the realms of the Fantastic, you can chalk up a few other entries, including work in Hounded, Zapped, and Lore (2023).
 Hound was born on this day in 1979.

 In his youth, Joel Palmer had a great guest spot aboard Fox TV's long-running The X-Files.
-As an actor, he also visited The Outer Limits, Poltergeist: The Legacy, and First Wave.
+As an actor, he also visited The Outer Limits, Poltergeist: The Legacy, First Wave, Valentine (2001), and Dreamcatcher (2003).
 Palmer was born on this day in 1986.

 The fetching Amy Okuda (above right) played a role aboard Amazon's stellar The Man In The High Castle adaptation.
 Okuda was born on this day in 1989.